This post was originally published in November 2023. Last updated: November 2025.

 Light Fixtures

-Since most basements have limited windows and doors to provide natural light, light fixtures are a must when finishing your space.
-Installing new light fixtures can cost anywhere from $75 to $500 per fixture.
+Since most basements have limited natural light, light fixtures are essential.
+Installation costs range from $75 to $500 per fixture, depending on type and complexity.

 Start Planning Your Trusscore Project